-Approved Evaluation Framework
+Evaluation Framework

-- 4.5 A key part of the budget process is the assessment of proposals for new spending and investment.
-The Council has limited resources and cannot meet all new demands for spending.
-Therefore, this mechanism aims to provide a guide and a more objective assessment against which new spending proposals are prioritised. - 4.6 It effectively asks Council members/officers to provide a business case for both revenue funding and new capital investment.
-The system is corporate and an independent panel of Members and Officers assesses all bids. - 4.7 The associated scoring system takes account of the following: - How far a bid meets Council and other local priorities - How far it meets wider regional and national priorities - The degree of risk involved - How much partnership working is delivered - External funding levered in - Income generation and future cost savings
+- 4.4 A key part of the budget process is the assessment of proposals for new spending and investment.
+The Council has limited resources and is unlikely to afford all new demands for spending.
+Therefore, this mechanism aims to provide a guide and a more objective assessment against which new spending proposals are prioritised. - 4.5 It asks Council members/officers to provide a business case for both revenue funding and new capital investment.
+The system is corporate and an independent panel assesses all bids. - 4.6 The associated scoring system takes account of the following: - How far a bid meets Council and other local priorities - How far it meets wider regional and national priorities - The degree of risk involved - How much partnership working is delivered - External funding levered in - Income generation and future cost savings